 Sleep Apnea and Your Health

 Sleep apnea is a common sleep disorder with approximately one in five adults suffering from mild to moderate sleep apnea.
 However, it is estimated, 80 to 90 percent of those with the disorder are undiagnosed.
 With the occurrence of the disorder so high, many are often concerned about the risk for heart attack.
 Cardiovascular disease and sleep apnea go hand-in-hand.
 There is a direct link between sleep apnea causing cardiovascular complications, such as heart attack and high blood pressure.
-As your dentist in Wylie, TX, we offer treatment for sleep apnea.
+As your dentist in the Wylie, Sachse, Murphy area, we offer treatment for sleep apnea.
 We have the facts you need to know to protect your heart from the condition.

 Understanding Sleep Apnea

 There are a couple of different forms of sleep apnea, but the most common form is obstructive sleep apnea.
 This form of the condition results from an obstruction in the airway.
 The obstruction in the airway causes breathing to stop as the airways narrow.
 These pauses in breathing occur numerous times per night with each event lasting a minute or longer.
 The lack of proper oxygen flow eventually takes a toll on the body.
 Of the highest concern is the development of cardiovascular disease.

 Although there has been a lot of evidence over the years supporting the link between sleep apnea and heart disease, it was not until 2013 when Apoor Gami officially announced the connection.
 Appor Gami is a cardio electrophysiologist at the Midwest Heart Specialists-Advocate Medical Group, who completed an investigation into the relation of the two conditions.